ZacheryKuykendall/finops-lib/README.md

 ## Overview

 This Python library is designed to empower FinOps engineers to manage and optimize cloud spending across AWS, Azure, and Google Cloud.
-It provides real-time cost analysis by querying each cloud’s billing APIs, normalizes the data into a common format, and lays the groundwork for future automation features such as anomaly detection, AI/ML-powered forecasting, and policy enforcement.
+It provides real-time cost analysis by querying each cloud's billing APIs, normalizes the data into a common format, and lays the groundwork for future automation features such as anomaly detection, AI/ML-powered forecasting, and policy enforcement.

 ## Key FinOps Principles